damianeickhoff/HaCasa/docs/docs/installation/downloads.md

 Ensure you have the following:

 - A running [Home Assistant](https://www.home-assistant.io/) instance.
-- Basic knowledge of Home Assistant like chaning your `configuration.yaml` file.
+- Basic knowledge of Home Assistant like changing your `configuration.yaml` file.
 - Preferrably [HACS](https://hacs.xyz) installed which is needed for installing the cards.
 - You have access to your config folder of HA.
 It doesn’t matter which way this is.
 You will need this to upload and change files in your configuration.